 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Use only the lowest dose for the shortest possible length of time.
-Do not shorten dosing interval of four to six hours.
-Do not exceed upper daily dosage maximum of 40mg - additional pain-relieving effects of ketorolac are doubtful and serious adverse effects are more likely.
+Do not shorten the dosing interval of four to six hours.
+Do not exceed the upper daily maximum dosage of 40mg; additional pain-relieving effects of ketorolac are doubtful and serious adverse effects are more likely.

 - Take oral tablets with food to reduce stomach-related adverse effects.